auusui/auusui.github.io/essays/to-be-lazy-or-to-be-not.md

 ---
 layout: essay
 type: essay
-title: To be Lazy or To be Not
+title: "To be Lazy or To be Not"
 # All dates must be YYYY-MM-DD format!
 date: 2020-01-21
 labels: